vertica-as/Vertica.Umbraco.Headless/docs/building-a-custom-api.md

 The flow of your API methods will likely look like this:

 1. Query Umbraco to obtain whatever content your API method should serve as output.
-2. Use `IContentElementBuilder.ContentElementFor(...)` to create `IContentElement` instances for the obtained content.
+2. Use `IContentElementBuilder.ContentElementForAsync(...)` to create `IContentElement` instances for the obtained content.
-3. Use `IOutputRenderer.ActionResultFor(...)` to serialize the API output in a manner consistent with any other VUHF output in your project.
+3. Use `IOutputRenderer.ActionResult(...)` to serialize the API output in a manner consistent with any other VUHF output in your project.